 Along with the Copyright Act of Canada, which governs use of copyrighted materials, the library has several license agreements with database providers, publishers and distributors, with specific terms and conditions.
 In addition to these resources, acquired on a subscription model, a number of open access resources licensed under Creative Commons are available to educators for use.

 This guide is intended to provide the reader with a better understanding of the effects of copyright legislation in the post-secondary environment using a series of FAQ's organized by topic.
+Select a tab on the left hand side of this page for more information.

 The information in this guide was derived from the copyright documentation created and generously shared by the following post-secondary institutions: